The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Introduction

 \section{Introduction}

 One of the most common predicted outcomes of binary evolution are stars that lose their hydrogen envelopes via interaction with a companion star.
-The transfer of mass from a donor to an accretor star can proceed either via Roche lobe overflow \citep{Kippenhahn1967} or common envelope evolution \citep{Ivanova2011}, and current binary population synthesis models predict that $\gtrsim$30\% of massive stars will undergo some level of ``stripping'' \citep[e.g.][]{Sana2012}.
+The transfer of mass from a donor to an accretor star can proceed either via Roche lobe overflow \citep{Kippenhahn1967, Paczynski1967} or common envelope evolution {\citep{paczynski_common_1976}}, and current binary population synthesis models predict that $\gtrsim$30\% of massive stars will undergo some level of ``stripping'' \citep[e.g.][]{Sana2012}.
 Many evolutionary models predict that these stripped stars should spend a majority of their core-helium burning phase ($\sim$10\% of the stellar lifetime) as hot and compact stars that emit most of their light in the extreme ultraviolet \citep[e.g.][]{Gotberg2018}.
 However, in some cases if only partial stripping occurs, they may remain at cooler temperatures \citep[e.g.][]{Klencki2022,Ramachandran2023,Ramachandran2024}.

 The stripping of a hydrogen-rich envelope by a companion can, in principle, occur across any mass range.
 At the low-mass end ($\lesssim 2,\Msun$; \citealt{Gotberg2018, Heber2016}), binary-stripped stars resemble subdwarfs, while at the high-mass end ($\gtrsim 10,\Msun$; \citealt{Crowther2007}), they resemble Wolf-Rayet stars—objects that are also thought to be capable of shedding their envelopes through strong stellar winds, independent of binary interaction.
-In between these two extremes are intermediate mass ($\sim$2-8 M$_\odot$) binary-stripped stars.
+In between these two extremes{, massive stars between 8-25\Msun{} that lose their envelopes through binary interaction evolve into intermediate mass ($\sim$2-8 M$_\odot$) stripped stars \citep{podsiadlowski_presupernova_1992, Gotberg2018}.} In this manuscript, we refer to these intermediate mass stripped stars as simply \emph{``stripped stars''}{, however} as we cannot determine precise masses here, we extend this mass regime to broadly include binary stripped stars between $\sim$1 and 8 M$_\odot$.